ocas/InternationalSis/README.md

 #### Sender Client ####

-The sender client will read pending Sis Events sequentially from the source database.
+The sender client will read pending SIS Events sequentially from the source database.
-Data will always be transmitted as JSON to the OCAS Sis API.
+Data will always be transmitted as JSON to the OCAS SIS API.
 Data in XML format will be converted prior to transmission.

 ##### Sender Client Configuration #####